-- Computer and Internet Access: We have nine computer stations in the adult area and four in the children’s area.
-These computers are free to use; a valid and fine-free Milwaukee County library card is required to log in.
+- Computer and Internet Access: We have ten computer stations in the adult area and four in the children’s area.
+These computers are free to use; a valid Milwaukee County library card is required to log in.
 All computers have internet access and word processing capabilities and are printing-ready (15¢ per page for black and white prints, 50¢ per page for color prints).
-Children must have a permission form signed by a parent on file in order to use a public computer.
+Children must have a permission form signed by a parent or guardian on file in order to use a public computer.

-- WiFi: Free WiFi is available throughout the building.
+- WiFi: Free WiFi is available throughout the building & reaches to the end of the parking lot.
 There is no password needed.

 - Catalog Computers: Three catalog computers are available for use to see if an item is available and to place holds on items.